justsml/dans-blog/content/posts/2015-04-06--docker-server-setup-notes/index.md

 ## Delete Container Instance or Image

-> Important: Any data not stored on the mounted volume path will be lost!!
+> Important: Any data not stored on a mounted volume path will be lost!!

 ~~~sh
 # Delete Image